Gase, frustrations and struggles all remain for 0-6 Jets

 “It’s even more frustrating when it’s not even close because you have a short window to do this as a professional athlete.”

-Van Roten, a native of Long Island, grew up a Jets fan and said his father Thomas has followed the franchise for 68 years.
+Van Roten, a native of Long Island, grew up a Jets fan and said his father Thomas has followed the franchise for nearly 60 years.

 “As frustrated as the fans are, I understand that, but I’m way more frustrated than you are because this is a year of my playing life that’s not going the way that you want it to go,” said Van Roten, in his first season with the Jets.
 “Dealing with that, you allow yourself to do your job and this is what you get paid to do, so you’ve got to find a way to stay positive, block out that noise and just play a good game the next time you get to go out there.